Tuesday, December 23, 2025

 | Art by Vsevlod Ivanov (Seriously, check his stuff out) |

 With this in mind, perhaps the port we see in DQ3 isn't the only settlement on the island - perhaps there is another city that serves as the center of this sun cult, and we just don't see it in-game because there was nothing useful for gameplay or narrative purposes there.
 Given the Norse vibes of Torland in general and Alefgard in particular, let's call this city Sollenborg.
-While ostensibly a subject of the Alefgardic crown, it would be an autonomous power headed by a cult worshiping the sun, with the priesthood holding local positions of power.
+While ostensibly a subject of the Alefgardic crown, it would be an autonomous power headed by a cult worshiping the sun, with the priesthood holding local positions of authority.

 ![]() |